Historical QuestionsWhat was the Holocaust?

 The Holocaust was the murder of approximately six million Jews by the Nazis and their collaborators.
-Between the German invasion of the Soviet Union in the summer of 1941 and the end of the war in Europe in May 1945, Nazi Germany and its accomplices strove to murder every Jew under their domination.
+Between the German invasion of the Soviet Union in the summer of 1941 and the end of the war in Europe in May 1945, Nazi Germany and its accomplices strove to murder every Jewish person under their domination.
 Because Nazi persecution of the Jews began with Hitler's accession to power in January 1933, many historians consider this the start of the Holocaust era.
 The Jews were not the only victims of Hitler's regime, but they were the one single group that the Nazis sought to destroy entirely.

 Is it "Holocaust" or "Shoah"?

 "Holocaust" is the term that has been used since the 1960s in the English-speaking world; it has been adopted by the Germans as well.
 The word comes from the ancient Greek translation of the Bible, and originally meant a sacrificial offering that was burnt completely, until nothing remained.
 Some people object to using this term, as it attaches some sort of sacrificial or religious significance to the event.
 "Shoah" is a Hebrew word, and means a very large catastrophe.
 There are no theological underpinnings.

 How many Jews were murdered in the Shoah?
 How do we know?